Atlas Black: Managing to Succeed: Chapter 2. How To Make Good Decisions (And Avoid Bad Ones)

 Atlas attempts to gain funding by completing his tax returns.
 Much to his surprise, his ex-girlfriend Maria is working at the accounting firm he visits.
 Atlas explains that he is now taking school more seriously and even applying the idea of a balanced scorecard to his personal life, but Maria is unconvinced.
 The chapter ends in an embarrassing appearance at a local house party when his friend Tess requesting him as a delivery driver for Pilgrim Pizza, his current job as well.

 Chapter 3.
 Blood, SWOT, and Tears

 Atlas learns that the mechanics of starting his own business are not as difficult or important as the need to develop a specific strategy.
-With the help of David, he concludes that a restaurant makes sense of a potential entrepreneurial venture in most college towns – but he also needs a unique hook if this idea it to truly move forward.
+Thanks to David, he concludes that a restaurant makes sense of a potential entrepreneurial venture in most college towns – but he also needs a unique hook if this idea it to truly move forward.